KozlowskiKamil/KozlowskiKamil/README.md

 - 🔭 I’m currently I am working on a project for task reporting and sending notifications to mobile devices.
 A JavaFX desktop application sends tasks to a Spring server, which saves them to MySQL and sends push notifications to an Android phone using Firebase.
 The Android application also displays the list of tasks from the database.

-- 🔭 My last project was a [Web library](https://github.com/infoshareacademy/JJDZR11-Konstruktorsi) application built using Java, Spring, HTML, and CSS
+- 🔭 My last project was a [Downtime Web service](https://github.com/KozlowskiKamil/downtime) application built using Java, Spring, HTML, CSS, JavaFX and Android Mobile App

 - 🌱 I’m currently learning **JavaFX, Firebase, Android**